 - Involvement of an advisory group to include representatives from each target stakeholder sector can be beneficial to sustain relevance over time.

-- Engagements have to be in step with funding availability, especially in the UK – so that ideas can be developed into successful proposals and collaborations strengthened
+- Engagements have to be in step with funding availability, especially where researchers time is funded through projects – so that ideas can be developed into successful proposals and collaborations strengthened

 - Stakeholders should be looked at as co-creators of research.
 Funding call timescales can make this challenging.
 Mechanisms such as the GFES and UEI found to be valuable and critical to embedding real change - Closing the Loop!